dineshramcharanTech5/udi-poc/documentations/registration_modules_setup/registration_client/local_setup/readme.md

 Select Edit configurations and select Initialization.
 As shown in the below image the shorten command line is set to ‘user-local default none’.
 You need to change that to ‘@argFiles (java9+)’.
 If that also throws the same error try other options in the dropdown.
 ![Configuration dialog](https://github.com/ICTASL/UDI-poc/blob/master/documentations/local_setup_guide/registration-client/configuration_dialog.JPG)

+#### 3. Error running 'Initialization': REG-INIT-001 --> Application found in invalid state, tampering detected !

+This error due to inconsistencies either in .mosipkeys or db folders.  to resolve clear those entries and re attempt